serl/ttrss-heroku/README.md

 > It is possible and it works, even with free dynos!

+Thanks [Tiny Tiny RSS](http://tt-rss.org) for your existence, and thanks to [Reuben Castelino](https://projectdelphai.github.io/blog/2013/03/15/replacing-google-reader-with-tt-rss-on-heroku/) and [Art Chaidarun](https://chaidarun.com/ttrss-heroku) for pioneering the deploy on Heroku.

 If you have issues, feel free to bug report/submit pull request.
 Depending on spare time I'll look into it.